publiccodenet/about/index.md

 We help Open Source projects for cities become successful, build sustainable communities around them and create a thriving public Open Source ecosystem.

 [Our mission](mission/index.md) is to create a viable future for cities and civic operating systems that are highly participatory and drive societal engagement.
-We do this through ecosystem level [product stewardship](activities/index.md) of both computer and civic code enabling collaboration and re-use at scale.
+We do this through ecosystem level [Codebase Stewardship](activities/index.md) of both computer and civic code enabling collaboration and re-use at scale.

 Read more about: